nelsonfigueroa/jackboxtv-room-finder/README.md

 - `main.go` - the main code.
 - `roomcodes.go` - contains an array with all possible room code permutations.
 Used in `main.go`.

-## Running
+## Running with Go

 You'll need Go installed.

 Clone the repo and build the binary: